mikelgo/ngx-reactive-table/libs/ngx-reactive-table/README.md

 ## Why this library?

 This library has the goal to provide a lightweight, reactive and customizable table-component for Angular, leveraging the power of RxJs.
 The table is responsive by leveraging CSS-Grid.
+It should allow to use a powerful table-component with minimal configuration effort.

 One of the reasons to publish this library is the possibility to provide easy customization in comparison to other table-components like Angular material or Ag Grid.